thkoch2001/tvlfyi_depot/users/grfn/bbbg/README.md

 ## Running the application

-Before running the app, you\'ll need an oauth2 client-id and client secret for a Discord app.
+Before running the app, you'll need an oauth2 client-id and client secret for a Discord app.
 The application can either load those from a [pass](https://www.passwordstore.org/) password store, or read them from plaintext files in a directory.
 In either case, they should be accessible at the paths `bbbg/discord-client-id` and `bbbg/discord-client-secret` respectively.

 ### From the command line